ArmandPhilippot/apeu/README.md

 // Your template here
 ```

-As you can see, `queryCollection` helps reduce a lot of boilerplate code!

-If you need to resolve multiple collections, you should use `queryCollections` and if you only need to resolve one entry, you can use `queryEntry`.
+As you can see, `queryCollection` helps reduce a lot of boilerplate code and it can also be used to resolve multiple collections!
+If you only need to resolve one entry, you can use `queryEntry` instead.

 ### Workflow